apiel/zicBox/host/README.md

-# zicHost
+# 02 Audio host

-ZicBox can be used without user interface, either by using zicHost application or by loading zicHost shared library into another application.
+ZicBox can be used with or without user interface, either by using zicHost application or by loading zicHost shared library into another application.
+By default, zicHost is loaded as a shared library into zicBox to provide a UI on top of it.

-The zicHost application can be controlled by midi, by assigning a midi message to an audio plugin value.
+The audio host can be configured using a config file (by default `config.cfg`):

 ```coffee
 # Here we define the Digitone as midi controller